The first day of fasting for the holy month of Ramadan is likely to be Saturday, April 2.

 At the end of Ramadan, Muslims celebrate Eid al-Fitr.
 In Arabic, it means “festival of breaking the fast”.

-Depending on the actual start date of Ramadan and the new moon sighting on the 29th night of Ramadan, Eid al-Fitr this year is likely to fall on May 12.
+Depending on the new moon sighting, Eid al-Fitr this year is likely to fall on May 2.